 Relevant Publications:

-As an undergraduate and post-baccalaureate researcher at the University of Minnesota, I studied butterfly-parasite interactions involving Pteromalus wasps and tachinid flies.
+As an undergraduate and post-baccalaureate researcher at the University of Minnesota, I studied butterfly-parasite interactions involving Pteromalus parasitoid wasps and tachinid flies.

 Relevant Publications: Tachinid Fly (Diptera: Tachinidae) Parasitoids of Danaus plexippus (Lepidoptera: Nymphalidae)